 Brand Awareness, Brand Equity - Why the Confusion?

 Brand awareness is part of customer mindset and what determines brand awareness is also what determines financial outcomes.
-To make it even clearer, brand awareness is an element of brand equity that should be treated as an individual component that affects overall brand equity.
+To make it even clearer, it is an element of brand equity that should be treated as an individual component that affects overall brand equity.
 It’s a significant detail part of a much larger picture.

 How to Build Brand Awareness